 If you are employed it’s easy to save directly through your pay.
 You choose to contribute 3, 4, 6, 8 or 10% of your before-tax pay.
 If you're eligible, your employer will usually also make contributions.
 These will be equal to 3% of your before-tax salary or wages.
 Your employer can contribute more than this if you have negotiated this directly with them.

 Your employer’s contributions have tax taken out before they're added to your KiwiSaver account.

-Once you’ve joined KiwiSaver, you could qualify for the government’s Member Tax Credits.
-They’ll add 50 cents for every dollar you save, up to a maximum of $521.43 a year if you're eligible.
+Once you’ve joined KiwiSaver, you could qualify for the Government Contribution.
+The Government will add 50 cents for every dollar you save, up to a maximum of $521.43 a year if you're eligible.

-Click here for further information on how MTC payments are calculated.
+Click here for further information on how Government Contribution payments are calculated.